sbs384/TELLMe/README.md

 ```

 ## Datasets
 The proposed TELLMe framework involves 2 stage: model retrieval and model selection.
 We implement experiments on 3 datasets: ReQA BioASQ 9b, SciFact and NQ.
 It is noted that we use 10,000 samples extracted from NQ to calculate EaSe scores for model ranking, which is named as 'NQ_sample'.
-All the datasets can be download from [AllNLI.tsv.gz](https://sbert.net/datasets/AllNLI.tsv.gz).
-The downloaded data package should be unzip to "./data/".
-Here is the statistics information of the 3 datasets:
+Table 1 describes the statistics of all the datasets:
+### Table 1.
+Dataset Statistics
 <table>
    <tr>
       <td rowspan="2">Datasets</td>